-It is the student's responsibility to be available for the entire exam period.
+Final Exam: It is your responsibility to be available throughout the final examination period.

 Please note that this outline is subject to change depending on the needs of the class (we may need additional time to cover a topic).
 Any changes to the syllabus will be announced in class one week before.
 However, the assignment and test dates are fixed.